 Years of playing causes piano hammers to gradually lose their ideal pear shape and flatten out where they strike the strings.
 This also causes the hammers to form grooves on them from the strings, which can dramatically affect the tone quality of the instrument.
 Reshaping is the act of carefully filing the hammers down to their correct original shape.
 Reshaping is always followed by voicing.

 Playing on a piano causes compression of the felts, not only in the action, but the hammers as well.
 As the hammers become more dense and hard, the tone of the piano will become brighter and louder.
-In advanced cases, the piano will sound harsh and unpleasant, losing all of the warmth that the hammers used to be able to create.
+In advanced cases, the piano will sound harsh and unpleasant, losing the warmth that the hammers once had.
 Voicing is the process of inserting needles into the hammers to soften the felt and break up overly dense layers.
 By knowing exactly where on the hammer to insert the needles, and how deep to go, a good technician can change the tonal qualities of a piano considerably.

 First, find your piano's serial number, then send me a message, and I'll let you know if there is a record giving us the answer.
 Usually there is!
 Here is some helpful info on where to find the serial number: